splunk/splunk-app-examples/spl2-sample-apps/sample_spl2_pii_masking/README.md

 This view masks the email addresses in the UserKey field.

-There are 3 views in this app that show the failed logins:
-* One view shows the unmasked values.
-* Another view shows the masked values.
+There are 2 views in this app that show the failed logins, one view shows the unmasked values and the other shows the masked values.
-* A third views shows the values masked using a hash function.

 You can compare the differences between the masked and unmasked results by either running the views or opening the Reports.

 For example, this search runs the exported view `failed_logins_unmasked`: